 The most important thing to remember when packing shoes for Italy is the cobblestone streets.
 Wearing and packing heels is just not necessary as it’s a difficult place to walk in them.

 When packing light, I always try to pack no more than 4 pairs of shoes, but 2 – 3 is best.
-This will depend on time of year, places your visiting and activities.
-For walking around cities I would recommend ballet flats or flat boots for colder months.
-For coastal areas I would recommend thongs (flip-flops) for the beach and sandals for the evening.
+This will depend on the time of year, places you’re visiting and activities.

 For the colder months/areas I would add in a scarf, beanie and gloves.